Owyn/CreativeExpansionPack/README.md

 > - - limit on the size of checkpoints
 > - - limit of themed objects being tied to the map theme (digital \ original)
 > - - building outside the map bounds area limit
+> - - setting max players to 40 with just a single small start-line
 > - - you can link cannons to buttons
 > - and some additional **features** such as:
 > - - select all and select all by type (hold left `shift` or `ctrl` when multi-(de)selecting)